Follow the Money: Uncovering the Incorporation & Ownership STRUCTURES of Chinese Firms

 ABOUT THE BULL DRAGON PROJECT

-BULL DRAGON is a research project led by Dr. Elly Rostoum, which uncovers, tracks, and maps the incorporation of Chinese firms undertaking foreign direct investment.
+BULL DRAGON is a research project led by Dr. Elly Rostoum, which investigates how capital flows are shaping China’s ascendancy as a global hegemon.
+Bull Dragon uncovers, tracks, and maps the incorporation structures of Chinese firms undertaking investment globally.
 Our work focuses on three key areas:

-3. “Unknown unknowns” sectors.
+“unknown unknowns” sectors.

 The BULL DRAGON project is based on Elly Rostoum’s research and Ph.D. dissertation, “Balancing Sino-American Hegemony in the Era of Critical and Emerging Technologies: Economic Statecraft as Grand Strategy and its Implications on US National Security Anxieties and the Instrumentalization of the Chinese Firm,” at the University of Massachusetts, Boston.
 The research has since grown and expanded to include a partnership with researchers and technologists at the Johns Hopkins University Applied Physics Lab.